 Do these IRC Sec.
 2701 valuation rules apply to a transfer of a preferred interest to a charity and a later sale or gift of the growth interest to the transferor's family?
 Stated differently, if a patriarch or matriarch reorganized his or her entity and transferred a high-yielding preferred equity interest to a charity, would this transfer and reorganization be a transaction that is subject to the valuation rules under IRC Sec.
 2701, which was passed as part of Chapter 14?
-The answer is no. 103
+The answer is no.65

 If a retained distribution right exists, there must exist a senior equity interest (i.e., the transferor must have retained preferred stock or, in the case of a partnership, a partnership interest under which the rights as to income and capital are senior to the rights of all other classes of equity interest).
-104 The Senate legislative history of Chapter 14 indicates that retention of common stock, after the gift of preferred stock, is not a transaction which is subject to the valuation rules under IRC Sec.
+The Senate legislative history of Chapter 14 indicates that retention of common stock, after the gift of preferred stock, is not a transaction which is subject to the valuation rules under IRC Sec.
 2701 because retained ownership of the common stock generally does not give the transferor the right to manipulate the value of the transferred interest.
 Any transferred preferred stock that has a cumulative right to a dividend, or any transferred note in a corporation which has a cumulative right to interest, is not subject to value manipulation by the common stock owner.
 For instance, if a dividend or an interest payment is missed, the preferred stock owner or bondholder, as the case may be, continues to have the right to that dividend payment or interest payment.
 It is true that in certain instruments the preferred stockholder would not enjoy the compounding effect of receiving a late dividend.
-However, the "lowering" of value to a transferee, by not paying the transferee's dividend, or delaying the payment of the dividend, does not hurt the fisc since that tends to help or increase the junior equity interest owner's net worth (i.e., it increases the transferor's net worth).
-Thus, even though a transferee may receive a valuable asset in a junk bond or a junk preferred interest, it is a type of security in which the junior equity interest cannot manipulate value, except to decrease the value of the transferred interest at a later date.
+However, the "lowering" of value to a transferee, by not paying the transferee's dividend, or delaying the payment of the dividend, does not hurt the fisc since that tends to help or increase the junior equity interest owner's net worth

-103 See IRC Sec.
+65 See IRC Sec.
 2701(c)(1)(B)(i).

-$^{^{104}}$ See IRC Secs.
+$^{^{66}}$ See IRC Secs.
 2701(c)(1)(B)(i); 2701(a)(4)(B); Treas.
-Reg.
-Section 25.2701-2(b)(3)(i); see also P.L.R.
+Reg. $\S 25.2701$ -2(b)(3)(i); see also P.L.R.
 9204016 (Oct.
 24, 1991).